 - Eye mask – just in case you end up in a seat near the toilet or next to a passenger who reads for the whole flight.
 (Anyone who has experienced either of these things will know what I mean!).
 My grey marl one in a neat little bag is also from Muji.

-- Back up battery – in case there is nowhere to charge your phone on the plane.
+- Back up battery – I pack a power bank in case there is nowhere to charge your phone on the plane.
 A lot of aircraft do have USB ports now so I also bring my iPhone cable in case I can charge my phone at my seat.

 - Outfit change – if I’m flying all the way to London from Sydney I tend to book a flight connection with a long enough layover to allow me time to shower and change in the lounge.
 I’ll pack a spare top and undies and have a mini pack of face wipes, deodorant and face powder to help me feel more human.
 Shower gel and towels etc are always provided in the lounge.
 Don’t forget a hairbrush though, especially if you plan on washing your barnet!